Back to Top

 High School Graduate or Equivalency or College Degree

-Before you submit your application, you must have your high school transcripts or GED equivalency transcripts submitted electronically to AACC's Records and Registration office
+Before you submit your application, you must have your high school transcripts or GED equivalency transcripts submitted electronically to AACC's Records and Registration office.
+A copy of a high school or GED diploma will not be accepted.

-Official transcript verifying an associate degree or higher from a nationally recognized institution.
-This official transcript is also required for course evaluation or transfer.
+Provide transcripts verifying an associate degree or higher from a nationally recognized institution.
+An official transcript is required for course evaluation and transfer is required.

 Note: A transcript/equivalency certificate is considered official when enclosed in a sealed envelope from the institution or sent electronically by the sending institution.
 It must also include a graduation/completion date and a school official’s signature.
 Your application will not be considered complete if the required documentation is not received prior to or at the time your application is submitted.